 To adjust the official statistics, we proceed as follows.
 We add the profits shifted through transfer prices and the strategic location of intangibles (85% of the total) to the recorded operating surplus rK of their source country.
 We then correct the full sequence of economic accounts of the source countries accordingly (i.e., we increase the value-added Y of the corporate sector, GDP, exports, and the trade balance by the same amount) and compute corrected corporate capital shares $\alpha = rK/Y$ and labor shares $1 - \alpha$ .
-Profits shifted through the use of intra-group interest payments (15% of the total) do not affect recorded operating surplus rKbut only the breakdown of operating surplus into corporate profits $(1-p) \cdot rK$ and net interest payments p; we adjust corporate profits and net interest payments accordingly.
+Profits shifted through the use of intra-group interest payments (15% of the total) do not affect recorded operating surplus rK but only the breakdown of operating surplus into corporate profits $(1-p) \cdot rK$ and net interest payments p; we adjust corporate profits and net interest payments accordingly.

 Table 4 presents our estimates of capital shares and trade balances corrected for profit shifting in 2015.
 A number of results are worth noting.
 First, accounting for profit shifting increases the capital share of corporate value-added in non-haven countries significantly.
-Consistent with our earlier result that EU countries are particularly affected, we find that the capital share is under-estimated by about 2 to 2.5 percentage points in the main EU countries, vs. 1.1 point in the United States.
+Consistent with our earlier result that EU countries are particularly affected, the capital share is under-estimated by about 2 to 2.5 percentage points in the main EU countries, vs. 1.1 point in the United States.
 One caveat is that because we correct official data, and official data overstate corporate profits (for the reasons noted in Section 3.4), especially in Germany and Italy, our adjustments to the corporate capital share are too conservative.
 Indeed, for the case of Germany, France, and Italy discussed below, the upward adjustment is 4.4 percentage points.
+Second, there is a large mirror adjustment in tax havens: according to our estimates, the capital share is over-estimated by 20 points in Ireland and close to 12 points in Luxembourg.
+Last, profit shifting has significant effects on trade balances.
+Japan, the U.K., France, and Greece turn out to have trade surpluses in 2015, in contrast to the published data that record trade deficits.
+According to our estimates, the true trade deficit of the United States was 2.1% of GDP in 2015, instead of 2.8% in the official statistics.